$49.99

 Product Details

-• Codeage Grass-Fed Bone Broth Collagen supplement features pasture-raised beef and free-range chicken, delivering a modern blend of type 1, 2, & 3 collagen to support overall wellness.* This formula comes in a capsule format.
+• Codeage Grass-Fed Bone Broth Collagen supplement features collagen from pasture-raised beef and free-range chicken, delivering a blend of type 1, 2, and 3 collagen to support overall wellness.* This formula is available in a convenient capsule format.

-• Our bone broth supplement formula is further enriched with turmeric, curcuma longa, ashwagandha, and amla berrry fruit.
+• Our bone broth supplement is further enriched with turmeric (curcuma longa), ashwagandha, and amla berry fruit.

-• Leveraging centuries-old traditions, beef and chicken bone broth are sources of essential amino acids, minerals, and types 1, 2, & 3 collagen, offering a holistic approach to joint, gut, skin, and overall health support.*
+• Inspired by age-old traditions, beef and chicken bone broth are sources of essential amino acids, minerals, and types 1, 2, and 3 collagen, offering a holistic approach to joint, gut, skin, and overall health support.*

-• Codeage Grass-Fed Bone Broth Collagen capsules supplement is non-GMO, dairy-free, soy-free, and gluten-free, ensuring a clean and trustworthy addition to your daily regimen.*
+• Codeage Grass-Fed Bone Broth Collagen capsules are non-GMO, dairy-free, soy-free, and gluten-free, providing a clean addition to your daily regimen.*

-• This bone broth collagen supplement is manufactured in the USA with global ingredients in a cGMP-certified facility for quality and purity.
-Each bottle comes with 30 servings for one month of supply.
+• This bone broth collagen supplement is manufactured in the USA with globally sourced ingredients in a cGMP-certified facility for quality and purity.
+Each bottle provides 30 servings for a one-month supply.

 • Health Canada Natural Product Number (NPN): 80089710